 I want to help create a police force that is renowned for the way it communicates with the public, employees and our partners.

 When people ring the police or come into contact with our officers and staff, I want them to feel as though they have had a high-quality service, they have confidence in them and most importantly they trust the police.

-I want to ensure we have the channels of communication which meet the needs of all our diverse communities.

-Throughout my tenure I will do all that I am able to keep listening to all our communities so that I am able to help tailor the service which meets the public expectations.
+I want to ensure we have the channels of communication that meet the needs of all our diverse communities.
+Throughout my tenure I will do all that I am able to keep listening to and consulting with all our communities across Leicester, Leicestershire and Rutland so that I am able to help tailor a service that meets the public expectations.